Kinmen-Matsu Joint Services Center

 The Kinmen-Matsu Joint Services Center is the agency of the Executive Yuan serving as the local branch government governing the counties of Kinmen and Lienchiang (Matsu Islands).

 History

 The agency was inaugurated on 17 January 2017 as the successor agency to the Fukien Provincial Government in a ceremony officiated by Premier Lin Chuan in Kinmen.

 On 1 July 2018, by a resolution passed during the 3606th meeting of the Executive Yuan, all the remaining duties of the Provincial Government were transferred to the National Development Council and other ministries of the Executive Yuan.
-The transformation were scheduled to be done before the end of the year 2018.
-However, the government will keep the position of Governor of Fujian Province to comply with the requirement set by the Additional Articles of the Constitution.
+The transformations were scheduled to be done before the end of the year 2018.